getsentry/sentry-python/sentry_sdk/features/PROTOCOL.md

 # Protocol

+The features protocol is remote-configuration oriented.
+Meaning we focus on returning a value: `bool`, `float`, `int`, `object`, `str` above all else. `key` and `value` properties are always defined at the root of a feature object.

+Variants may be optionally supplied which allow the feature provider to change the `value` returned to the user.

 ## Variants

 Variants are optionally provided.
 Variants may return a value or they may not.
 If they do not return a value continue to the next variant or return the root `value`.
 Variants are ordered.
 If a variant is matched we break out of the variant processing loop and return the variant's value.